Best practices for writing Dockerfiles

 Minimize the number of layers

-ADDinstructions create layers.
-Other instructions create temporary intermediate images, and no longer directly increase the size of the build.
+ADDcreate layers.
+Other instructions create temporary intermediate images, and do not increase the size of the build.

-Docker 17.05 and higher add support for multi-stage builds, which allow you to copy only the artifacts you need into the final image.
+Where possible, use multi-stage builds, and only copy the artifacts you need into the final image.
 This allows you to include tools and debug information in your intermediate build stages without increasing the size of the final image.

 Sort multi-line arguments